Too Much Info About Your Ex on Facebook

 Stalking your date's family

-I know this is like .01% of you out there that would even consider this, but even that is worth it.
+I know this is like .01% of you out there that would even consider this, and we all know you're not a part of that .01%.
+But let's pretend that you are anyway, shall we?

-Say that you’ve restrained yourself and not ogled every photo, nor followed every status update or comment.
+Say that you’ve restrained yourself and not ogled every photo or followed every status update or comment.
 There’s still another way to obsess over your first date’s profile.
 And this isn't over.

 After all, there are so many other people that your date is connected to on Facebook: friends, family, classmates, and co-workers.
 You decide to reach out to some of them, telling yourself that there's nothing more natural than connecting with people on a social network.
 I mean, that's what they're for, right?